 Students must select their courses in consultation with a departmental study abroad advisor, particularly if they plan to major or minor in Spanish.

 Who to see

-Programs with transfer credit require approval from the Department (see list of study abroad advisors at the top of this page) for Major, Minor or Foreign Language Requirement credit.
+Programs with transfer credit require approval from the Department (see list of study abroad advisors at the top of this page) for Major, Minor or World Language Requirement credit.
 Students wanting to receive only elective credit obtain approval for courses from the CLAS Transfer Credit Evaluator, Abby Holeman.
 UVa in Valencia and UVa in Costa Rica are direct-credit programs and require no such approval.
 Both grades and credits earned in Valencia and Costa Rica count in degree totals.

 What you need to get approval

 In order to gain transfer credit approval, the student must provide the departmental study abroad advisor with course descriptions, as well as with starting and ending dates for all coursework.
 If this information is not available, ‘post-approval required’ will be marked on the transfer credit form and the student must provide the information, either upon arrival to the program and after class choices are solidified (via email) or upon completion of the program.
 In the latter case, however, the student runs the risk of receiving only partial degree credit, or no credit at all.

 Three (3) UVa credits are granted for every 45 contact hours of study abroad.
 Wherever possible, students will be given credit for actual UVa-equivalent courses.
 When no such equivalent exists, the departmental study abroad advisor will have the option of assigning any number of generic transfer credits (e.g. 2 credits of SPAN 3000T or 6 credits of SPAN 4000T, etc.), or of refusing to give UVA credit for the course.
 Such generic credit may or may not count for the major or minor, at the discretion of the departmental study abroad advisor.